tilt-dev/tilt.build/docs/helm.md

 ## Helm Options

-The `helm` funcion has a few options for common arguments:
+The `helm` function has a few options for common arguments:

 ```python
 yaml = helm(